tahsin4466/BruinBites/README.md

 This project is being built using a Flask backend and a React front end with MUI.
 A MySQL server hosted on AWS will faciliate dynamic data storage and retrieval.
 It is part of a collaborative project for CS35L - Software Construction.

+To run and access this site you MUST be on eduroam.
+This is for security reasons to access the database data locally.

 ## Installation
 Make sure you have the latest version of Python installed (preferabbly 3.12+).
 You will also need to install node.js on your machine for access to npm.